Myriad-Dreamin/typst.ts/docs/download-font-assets.md

 # Prerequisite - Download Font Assets

 The font assets for Typst.ts are not included in this repository.
-You need to download the font files for compiler and put them in following directories.
+You need to download and put them in following directories.

 + To make Compiler happy, linking the font directory to `assets/fonts`.